Pharmaceutical Affairs Act

 Article 82

-Any person who commits the offence set forth in the first Paragraph hereof by negligence shall be punished with imprisonment of not more than three (3) years, detention, or a fine of not more than NT$10,000,000.
+Any person who commits the offense set forth in the first paragraph hereof by negligence shall be punished with imprisonment of not more than three (3) years, detention, or a fine of not more than NT$10,000,000.

-An attempt of the offence set forth in the first Paragraph hereof shall be punished.
+An attempt of the offense set forth in the first paragraph hereof shall be punished.

 Article 83

-The offender set forth in the preceding Paragraph shall be punished with imprisonment of not less than seven (7) years and may in addition thereto, be imposed with a fine of not more than NT$100,000,000 in case the said offence results in personal death; or with imprisonment of not less than three (3) years but not more than twelve (12) years and may in addition thereto, be imposed with a fine of not more than NT$75,000,000 if the said offence results in serious adverse health consequences.
+The offender set forth in the preceding paragraph shall be punished with imprisonment of not less than seven (7) years and may, in addition thereto, be imposed with a fine of not more than NT$100,000,000 in case the said offense results in personal death; or with imprisonment of not less than three (3) years but not more than twelve (12) years and may in addition thereto, be imposed with a fine of not more than NT$75,000,000 if the said offense results in serious adverse health consequences.

-Any person who commits the offence set forth in the first Paragraph hereof by negligence shall be punished with imprisonment of not more than two (2) years, detention, or a fine of not more than NT$5,000,000.
+Any person who commits the offense set forth in the first paragraph hereof by negligence shall be punished with imprisonment of not more than two (2) years, detention, or a fine of not more than NT$5,000,000.

-An attempt of the offence set forth in the first Paragraph hereof shall be punished.
+An attempt of the offense set forth in the first paragraph hereof shall be punished.

 Article 84